bgavran/autodiff/README.md

 However, the [Synthetic Gradients paper](https://arxiv.org/abs/1608.05343) seems to challenge that idea.

 What they did is they broke the feedback loop of updating the parameters into several smaller feedback loops, some of which __don't have any Gradient operations in them!__ And it still works!
-Obivously, the Gradient information *is* used during the training, but it seems that a functional, efficient update can be performed with just an approximation of the Gradient.
+Obivously, the gradient information *is* used during the training, but it seems that a functional, efficient update can be performed with just an approximation of the Gradient.

 This means that the core principles outlined above aren't really *core* principles and that there's something else going on.